fmbot-discord/docs/docs/commands/featured.md

 Shows the user that is currently featured.

-Anyone that is registered in fmbot can get featured!
+Anyone that is registered in fmbot can get featured, on one condition: They must have used .fmbot in the last 3 days.

 If you get featured, the music you listen to will be the bots avatar for an hour.
-People are able to see what exactly is featured using `.fmfeatured`.
+People are able to see what and who is featured using `.fmfeatured`.

 Possible featured modes: